nirajp82/Kubernetes/01_01_Introduction.md

 * **Load balancing:** Kubernetes distributes incoming traffic across multiple containers running the same application, ensuring efficient resource utilization and preventing any single container from becoming overloaded.
 * **Service Discovery and Load Balancing**: Kubernetes provides built-in mechanisms for service discovery and load balancing, allowing applications to communicate with each other and distribute traffic across multiple instances.
 * **Rolling Updates and Rollbacks**: Kubernetes supports rolling updates and rollbacks of application deployments, allowing organizations to deploy new versions of their applications without downtime and easily revert to previous versions if needed.
+* **Resource Allocation and Management**: Kubernetes manages the allocation of computing resources (CPU, memory, storage) to containers based on predefined resource requests and limits.
+It ensures fair and efficient resource utilization across the cluster, preventing resource contention and ensuring optimal performance for all applications.

 **Benefits of using Kubernetes:**